Bone Cancer Overview (cont.)

 A variety of imaging tests may be used to identify bone tumors, including bone cancers.
-Very early bone cancers may not be apparent on plain X-rays, but X-ray examination can identify many tumors.
+Very early bone cancers may not be apparent on plain X-rays, but plain X-ray images may identify many tumors.
 CT scans are more precise and may be used to identify bone tumors.
 MRI scans can provide detail of the soft tissues of the body and can typically reveal whether the cancer has spread beyond the bone into nearby tissues.

 A bone scan is a test that uses radioactive material and X-rays to identify areas of rapidly growing or remodeling bone.
 This may allow the localization of tumors anywhere in the body.
 This test is not specific for bone cancers and can also reveal areas of inflammation as found with arthritis, fractures, and infections.

 What is the treatment for bone cancer?

-Surgical removal of the tumor is the mainstay of treatment for bone cancers.
+An operation to remove the tumor is the mainstay of treatment for bone cancers.
 Improved surgical techniques allow for most bone cancers to be removed without requiring amputation of an affected limb.
 Sometimes, muscles and other tissues that surround the tumor also have to be removed.
-Reconstructive surgery may be needed, in addition to tumor removal in order to maximize function.
+Reconstructive surgery may be needed, in addition to tumor removal, to help maximize function of the limb.

-Ewing sarcomas that do not respond well to other treatments are sometimes treated with high-dose chemotherapy followed by a stem cell transplant.
+Ewing sarcomas that do not respond well to high dose chemotherapy may need radiation therapy and even a stem cell transplant.
 In this procedure, the patient's stem cells (blood cells that have the potential to make all the different kinds of blood cells) are harvested from the bloodstream in a way similar to a blood donation.
 After high doses of chemotherapy medications to destroy the bone marrow, the harvested stem cells are returned to the body as with a blood transfusion.
-Over the next three to four weeks, the stem cells produce new blood cells from the bone marrow.
+Over the next 3 to 4 weeks, the stem cells produce new blood cells from the bone marrow.